sergionzeutcho-rgb/online_retail_project/README.md

 3. **H3:** Sales show clear monthly or seasonal patterns.
 4. **H4:** Revenue varies significantly between countries.

-These hypotheses are tested and validated in the Jupyter Notebook.
+All hypotheses are tested and validated in the Jupyter Notebook.

 ---